How to stop $10,000 mistakes at compile time

 });

 minorToMajor accepts a MinorCurrencyAmount and returns a MajorCurrencyAmount.
-The function signature enforces the conversion direction.
-You cannot accidentally pass a major amount in and double-convert it.
+The function signature enforces the conversion direction5.
+Here’s what happens when someone tries to skip the conversion:

 };